Is your homeschool working for you or are you feel fed up with homeschooling?

 - You’re trying to keep a clean house.

-- You’re trying to keep a private school in your home.
+- Maybe, you’re trying to keep a private school in your home.

 - You’re trying to finish all the curriculum.